-This equation assigns a concentration-based limit to the sources for the lower flow zones.
+In essence, this amounts to assigning a concentration-based limit to the sources for the low flow zone.

 - The 45 mg/l TSS permitted effluent limit requirement for the WWTFs comes from the Minnesota Rules, Chapter 7050, which sets the standards of protection for water quality and purity in Minnesota.
-The permits allow for two discharge windows, between April 1st and June 30th and between September 1st and December 15th.
+The permits allow for two discharge windows, between April 1st and June 30th and between September 1 and December 15.
 In general, these windows coincide with high flow periods.
 The WWTFs are only allowed to discharge a limited volume of effluent from the pond systems per day. - Construction stormwater and industrial stormwater are lumped together into a categorical WLA based on an approximation of the land area covered by those activities.
-MPCA construction stormwater permit application records over the last 4.5 years indicate approximately 0.02 percent of the acreage in the watershed is subject to construction on an annual basis.
-To account for industrial stormwater, for which the MPCA does not have readily accessible acreage data, this TMDL will estimate another 0.02 percent of the land area for a combined construction and industrial stormwater percentage of 0.04. - There are no MS4 NPDES communities in the watershed and therefore this item will not be included in the WLA summary.
+MPCA construction stormwater permit application records over the last 4 1⁄2 years indicate approximately .01 percent of the acreage in the watershed is subject to construction on an annual basis.
+To account for industrial stormwater, for which the MPCA does not have readily accessible acreage data, this TMDL will estimate another .01 percent of the land area for a combined construction and industrial stormwater percentage of .02 percent. - There are no MS4 NPDES communities in the watershed and therefore this item will not be included in the WLA summary.